7Block Labs

 2.1.
 Variable Ordering for Packing Efficiency

-Rearranging variable declarations to align with storage slots can drastically cut storage costs.
+Rearranging variable declarations to line up with storage slots can really help slash those storage costs.

 Example: